R-YaTian/R-YaTian.github.io/_pages/en_US/installing-hiyacfw.md

 You will need [Unlaunch](installing-unlaunch/) installed before proceeding.
 {: .notice--primary}

-Do not system update after installing HiyaCFW.
-This will remove HiyaCFW's SD patches.
+Do not perform a system update after installing HiyaCFW, as it will remove HiyaCFW's SD patches.
 {: .notice--danger}

 If your SD card is larger than 2 GB, keep in mind that HiyaCFW may not boot in to the System Menu.
 You will need to install TWiLight Menu++ as a System Menu replacement when the option is given.